Ecodev/gims/docs/content/filter_set.rst

 Filter sets can be seen as "folders" that facilitate the selection of a group of :term:`filer(s)` .

-To edit or create a filter set, go to the Administration section and clic on the "Filter sets" icon.
+To edit or create a filter set, go to the Administration section and click on the "Filter sets" icon.

 .. image:: img/administration.png
     :width: 100%